IBM/automation-azure-infra-openshift/README.md

 1. Have access to an Azure subscription with "Owner" and "User Access Administrator" roles.
 The user must be able to create a service prinicpal.

-2. Configure an Azure DNS zone with a valid public domain (refer to the README [here](1-quickstart/2-ipi/README.md) for more information)

-3. Create a service principal to be used to create the cluster (refer to the README [here](1-quickstart/2-ipi/README.md) for more information)

-    If using ARO, note that there are additional permissions needed for the service principal (refer to the README [here](1-quickstart/1-aro/sp-setup.md) for more information)

-4. Obtain a Red Hat [OpenShift installer pull secret](https://console.redhat.com/openshift/install/pull-secret)
+2. Obtain a Red Hat [OpenShift installer pull secret](https://console.redhat.com/openshift/install/pull-secret)

-5. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.
+3. (Optional) Install and start Colima to run the terraform tools in a local bootstrapped container image.

     On Mac with brew (note that this only works with Intel based Macs at this time):
     ```shell
     brew install docker colima
     colima start
     ```

+#### IPI Prerequisites

+1. Configure an Azure DNS zone with a valid public domain (refer to the README [here](1-quickstart/2-ipi/README.md) for more information)

+2. Create a service principal to be used to create the cluster (refer to the README [here](1-quickstart/2-ipi/README.md) for more information)

+    If using ARO, note that there are additional permissions needed for the service principal (refer to the README [here](1-quickstart/1-aro/sp-setup.md) for more information)

 ### Planning